bbennett905/GLRenderer/README.md

 ### ToDo List ###

+* 2D drawing using SDL (for UI)

+* Improved memory management system

 * Create more primitives (possibly generating vertices & indices)

 * Load materials/scenes from file

 * More shaders and shader naming changes

-* Implement transparency support

-* Add logging system

 * See in-file TODOs for others...